 After someone is infected with HIV, the virus stays in the body.
 It slowly harms or destroys the immune system.
-Your immune system fights disease and helps you heal.
-When it is weakened by HIV, you are more likely to get sick from other infections, including ones that would not normally cause you to be sick.
+Your body's immune system fights disease and helps you heal.
+When it is weakened by HIV, you are more likely to get sick from other infections, including ones that would not normally make you sick.

 Treatment can help people with all of these infections.

 Hepatitis B can be prevented by a vaccine.
-But there is no vaccine to prevent hepatitis C or HIV.
+There is no vaccine to prevent hepatitis C or HIV.

 If you are stuck with a needle, get blood in your eye, or are exposed to any bloodborne pathogen:

 You may or may not need lab tests, a vaccine, or medicines.